 Guizhou Museum of Marriage Customs of Ethnic Minorities

-The museum is located in the Liu Family Mansion, which was the residence of Liu Xianshi, the first provincial governor of Guizhou Province.
-The mansion covers an area of 36,000 square meters (8.9 acres), and the museum takes up one fifth of the area.
+The museum is in the Liu Family Mansion, which used to be the residence of Liu Xianshi, the first governor of Guizhou Province.
+The mansion covers an area of 36,000 square meters (8.9 acres) and the museum takes up one fifth of the area.